Hydrocodone use while Breastfeeding

 Summary of Use during Lactation

-Maternal use of maximum dosages of oral narcotics while breastfeeding can cause infant drowsiness.
-Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics, particularly in the first week of life.
-However, the newborn's dosage is limited by the small volumes of colostrum in the first 2 to 3 days postpartum.
-Once the mother's milk comes in, it is best to limit maternal intake of oral hydrocodone (and combinations) and to supplement analgesia with a nonnarcotic analgesic if necessary.
-A maximum hydrocodone dosage of 30 mg daily is suggested.
-Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants.
+Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death.
+Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of oral hydrocodone to a few days at a maximum dosage of 30 mg daily with close infant monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 Hydrocodone is metabolized to 6 active metabolites, including hydromorphone.